xtf-cz/xtf/README.md

 #### OpenShift
 [OpenShift](https://github.com/xtf-cz/xtf/blob/master/core/src/main/java/cz/xtf/core/openshift/OpenShift.java) class is entry point for communicating with OpenShift.
 It extends `OpenShiftNamespaceClient` from Fabric8 client as is meant to be used within one namespace where tests are executed.

 `OpenShift` class extends upstream version with several shortcuts.
 Eg. using deploymentconfig name only for retrieving any `Pod` or its log.
-This is usefull in test cases where we know that we have only one pod created by dc or we don't care which one will we get.
+This is useful in test cases where we know that we have only one pod created by dc or we don't care which one will we get.
 The class itself also provides access to OpenShift specific `Waiters`.

 ##### Configuration:
 Take a look at [OpenShiftConfig](https://github.com/xtf-cz/xtf/blob/master/core/src/main/java/cz/xtf/core/config/OpenShiftConfig.java) class to see possible configurations.
 Enabling some them will allow you to instantiate as `OpenShift openShift = OpenShifts.master()`.